SCIENCE & TECHNOLOGY PIONEER AWARD

 Leadership: The applicant must be a woman and she must fill one of the main leadership positions, for example as CEO, COO, CTO, General Manager, or Managing Director of the business.

-Time commitment: The applicant must commit to participating in the fellowship program from January 2024 to January 2025.
-Fellows will be expected to dedicate 1 to 3 hours/week virtually to the program from January 2024 to January 2025, as well as two days of on-site filming of the fellow and their business between the end of December 2023 and the start of January 2024.
-In addition to the virtual training, fellows will be expected to attend one week of in-person events in May 2024 in Shenzhen, China.
-Fellows will also be required to report their impact for three years after completing their fellowship.
+Time commitment: The applicant must commit to participating in the fellowship program from January 2026 to March 2027.
+Fellows will be expected to dedicate 1 to 3 hours/week to the program.
+In addition to the virtual training, fellows will be expected to attend one week of in-person events in May 2026.
+Beyond the fellowship, there are also two days of on-site filming of the fellow and their business in the first quarter of 2026.
+Fellows will also be required to report their impact for 3 years following the completion of their fellowship.

 Application: The applicant should be the author of the application.
 We accept only one application per business.
 Furthermore, a business will only be considered for one award, so pick the category where your business fits the best: refer to FAQ.
 Businesses that submit applications to multiple award categories will be disqualified.